KxSystems/docs/docs/kb/using-dotz.md

 ### `monitorusage.q`

 If the monitoring is to be left running for a long time scrolling back through the console is not a sensible way to look for problems.
-This script logs all requests to a local table `USAGE`, allowing you to analyse the data.
+This script logs all requests to a local table `USAGE`, allowing you to analyze the data.
 As the data is stored in an in-memory table it’s of course lost when you exit unless you choose to do something with `.z.exit`.

 ```q
 dotz$ q monitorusage.q -p 5001